shaivi04/shaivi04/README.md

 When I’m not training models or debugging (read: staring at error logs existentially), you’ll find me:

-🎵 Vibing to music
+> Vibing to music
-🖌️ Creating art
+> Creating art
-💃 Dancing like nobody's watching
+> Dancing like nobody's watching
-😂 Deciphering life—one meme at a time
+> Deciphering life—one meme at a time :D

 Always up for **cool AI projects, deep tech convos, and a good cup of coffee** ☕✨.
 <!--